Frrimix/CSSojeprodHTML/README.md

 # sojeprodhFrontEnd
 Todo
-Log in page
+Log in page on the top right side
-Calendar
+Calendar on the bottom right side
-Ads section
+Ads section on the bottom left side
+Graph on the top left side
+Logo on the very top left side